influxdata/docs-v2/content/telegraf/v1.27/configure_plugins/template-patterns.md

 ---
 title: Telegraf template patterns
 description: |
-    Template patterns are a mini language that describes how a dot delimited string should be mapped to and from Telegraf metrics.
+    Template patterns describe how a dot-delimited string should be mapped to and from Telegraf metrics.
 menu:
   telegraf_1_27_ref:
     weight: 10